Every successful marketing strategy has one secret behind it – knowing your audience.

 Only once you address your potential customers and understand their dilemmas, they will be open to exploring your product, service, or solution.

-To sum it up in one sentence, buyer personas help keep your business centered around the customers’ needs.
+To sum it up, buyer personas help keep your business centered around the customers’ needs.

 Different Types of Buyer Personas